herbowicz/deno/README.md

 For Deno Land employees:

-- You can find these values in `Meet Me API Credentials` section in the password manager.
+- You can find these values in `Deno Dev API Credentials` section in the password manager.